-Fig. 7.
+Fig. 6.
 Operational semantics rules.

-The rules for the operational semantics are given in Fig. 7.
-As shown by the rule InhaleOp, inhale A can reduce in a state $\omega$ only if $\omega$ frames A. In our concrete instantiation $\Sigma{IDF}$ , this means that $\omega$ or A must contain the permission to any heap location mentioned in A. For example, inhale x.f = 5 can reduce correctly only in a state $\omega$ that has some permission to x.f.
-If $\omega$ has a different value than 5 for x.f, the statement will reduce to an empty set of states, i.e., $\langle \text{inhale} \ x.f = 5, \omega \rangle \to{\Delta} \emptyset$ , capturing the fact that we inhaled an assumption inconsistent with our state.
+The rules for the operational semantics are given in Fig. 6.
+As shown by the rule INHALEOP, inhale A can reduce in a state ω only if ω frames A. In our concrete instantiation Σ{IDF} , this means that ω or A must contain the permission to any heap location mentioned in A. For example, inhale x.f = 5 can reduce correctly only in a state ω that has some permission to x.f.
+If ω has a different value than 5 for x.f, the statement will reduce to an empty set of states, i.e., (inhale $x.f = 5, \omega$) $\rightarrow{\Delta} \emptyset$, capturing the fact that we inhaled an assumption inconsistent with our state.
 In this case, the rest of the program is trivially correct (because it will be executed in no state).
-If $\omega$ has value 5 for x.f, then the statement will reduce to the singleton set $\{\omega\}$ , i.e., $\langle \text{inhale} \ x.f = 5, \omega \rangle \to{\Delta} \{\omega\}$ .
-Finally, inhaling acc(x.f) in a state $\omega$ with no permission and no value to x.f will result in a set with multiple states (potentially infinitely many), one state for each possible value of x.f.
-We require $\text{stable}(\omega')$ in the rule to ensure that executing a statement in any stable state leads to a set of stable states, i.e., $\forall \omega$ . $\text{stable}(\omega) \land \langle \omega, C \rangle \to{\Delta} S \Rightarrow (\forall \omega' \in S. \text{stable}(\omega'))$ .
+If ω has value 5 for x.f, then the statement will reduce to the singleton set { ω }, i.e., (inhale $x.f = 5, \omega$) $\rightarrow{\Delta} {\omega}$.
+Finally, inhaling acc(x.f) in a state ω with no permission and no value to x.f will result in a set with multiple states (potentially infinitely many), one state for each possible value of x.f.
+We require stable(ω') in the rule to ensure that executing a statement in any stable state leads to a set of stable states, i.e., $\forall \omega$. stable(ω) $\land \langle \omega, C \rangle \rightarrow{\Delta} S \Rightarrow (\forall \omega' \in S. stable(\omega'))$.
 In other words, the operational semantics preserves the stability of states.

-Dually, the rule ExhaleOp requires the final state $\omega'$ to be stable.
+Dually, the rule EXHALEOP requires the final state ω' to be stable.
 This ensures that values of heap locations for which the state lost all permission will be erased.
 For example, exhale acc(x.f) succeeds only in a state with full permission to x.f, and results in a final state without any permission nor value for x.f.
-Note that the rule ExhaleOp is the only atomic rule that uses angelic nondeterminism, because the rule can be applied with different $\omega'$ (corresponding to different angelic choices).
-(The rules InhaleOp and HavocOp use demonic non-determinism, while AssignOp and SkipOp are deterministic.)
-The rule SeqOp first executes $C_1$ in $\omega$ , which yields a set of states $S_1$ .
-Since $S_1$ captures demonic choices, $C_2$ must be executed in all states from $S_1$ , but the angelism in $C_2$ can be resolved differently for each state, which is captured by the choice of the function S. The function S must map every state $\omega_1$ from $S_1$ (the set of states obtained after executing $C_1$ in $\omega$ ) to a set of states $S(\omega_1)$ that can be reached by executing $C_2$ in $\omega_1$ .
+Note that the rule EXHALEOP is the only atomic rule that uses angelic nondeterminism, because the rule can be applied with different ω' (corresponding to different angelic choices).
+(The rules INHALEOP and HAVOCOP use demonic non-determinism, while AssignOP and SKIPOP are deterministic.)
+The rule SEQOP first executes C_1 in ω , which yields a set of states S'.
+Since S' captures demonic choices, C_2 must be executed in all states from S', but the angelism in C_2 can be resolved differently for each state, which is captured by the choice of the function f.

 Finally, note that expressions in CoreIVL are semantic, i.e., they are partial functions from states to values.
 We model them as partial functions because they might be heap-dependent, and thus might not be defined for all states.
 For example, the expression $x \cdot f = 5$ is only meaningful in states where $x \cdot f$ has a value.
-The rules AssignOp, IptOp, and IpFOp require that the expressions are defined in the initial state $\omega$ .
+The rules AssignOp, IFTOp, and IFFOp require that the expressions are defined in the initial state ω .